-Trump Unveils Executive Orders to Support Cryptocurrency Market
+Trump Unveils Executive Order to Support Cryptocurrency Market

 CBDCs have historically been opposed by crypto enthusiasts, with Trump making vows on his campaign trail to prohibit them.

-The working group, established through Trump’s second EO, will be tasked with developing regulatory frameworks to oversee the cryptocurrency industry and will evaluate creating a “strategic national digital assets stockpile” – which would become a government-controlled stash of digital coins.
+The working group, detailed in a fact sheet accompanying the EO, will be tasked with developing regulatory frameworks to oversee the cryptocurrency industry and will evaluate creating a “strategic national digital assets stockpile” – which would become a government-controlled stash of digital coins.

 Cryptocurrency enthusiast David Sacks – the White House AI and crypto czar, appointed by Trump last month – will chair the working group, with members including the Treasury secretary, Securities and Exchange Commission chairman, and heads of other “relevant departments and agencies.”

-The second executive order also set a timeline for the working group to oversee agencies in identifying digital asset regulations within 30 days, submit change recommendations within 60 days, and deliver a full report with regulatory and legislative proposals to the White House within 180 days.
+The fact sheet also set a timeline for the working group to oversee agencies in identifying digital asset regulations within 30 days, submit change recommendations within 60 days, and deliver a full report with regulatory and legislative proposals to the White House within 180 days.

-The EOs follow Trump’s announcement last week where he launched a memecoin called $Trump, sparking immediate sales of the cryptocurrency.
+The EO follows Trump’s announcement last week where he launched a memecoin called $Trump, sparking immediate sales of the cryptocurrency.
 First Lady Melania Trump also announced that she would be offering a memecoin.
 Memecoin is cryptocurrency typically derived from internet trends.

 According to Arkham Intelligence, a blockchain intelligence firm, the U.S. government holds nearly $21.5 billion worth of crypto assets, mostly Bitcoin.
 After the election in November, Bitcoin spiked by 40 percent as investors anticipated a crypto-friendly administration.
 This late-year rally followed a tough period for the industry, marked by the collapse of major crypto firms, shortly after the cryptocurrency hit an all-time high.